gridsome/gridsome.org/docs/filtering-data.md

 # Filtering data

 Each content type collection in the GraphQL schema has a `filter` argument which can be used to filter the results.
-You can filter by `id`, `title`, `slug`, `path` or any custom field.
+You can filter by any custom field.
 Each field type supports different operators.

 The syntax for `filter` is based on the [mongodb](https://docs.mongodb.com/manual/reference/operator/query/) query syntax.